 Function Category Contractor Response IDENTIFY (ID) Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes are identified and managed consistent with their relative importance to organizational objectives and the organization's risk strategy.
+All Assets must be formally managed throughout acquisition, removal, transfers, and disposition by the Web Development Team.
+All the IT assets, including physical systems, software assets, and external information systems must be classified into one of the categories with Entourage; according to the current department that employees are assigned to.
+The Web Development Team is responsible for the proper logging of all physical systems, software assets, and external information systems.
 Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
+As a yearbook publisher, Entourage is provided an extensive amount of personally identifiable information from our customers.
+Since Entourage processes the data of names, photos, addresses, payment info, and additional information it is imperative that our policies comply with high security standards and the relevant legal requirements, especially in consideration of the data of minors.
 Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk.
+The Entourage Information Security Policy outlines the types and levels of security over the information technology resources and capabilities that are established and adhered to at Entourage.
+Entourage has structured policies in a variety of sections according to best practices and our experience.
 Risk Assessment (ID.RA): The organization understands the cybersecurity risk to organizational operations (including mission, functions, image, or reputation), organizational assets, and individuals.
-Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
+Given that Entourage is not a part of critical infrastructure nor security, Entourage generally has medium risk tolerance.
+Systems that contain sensitive information or that are crucial to the production of Entourage operate with low risk tolerance Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support operational risk decisions.
+All actions conducted by Entourage and its Employees will be done in processes that minimize risk.
+Risks will be categorized as Critical, High, Medium, and Low Threats, vulnerabilities, likelihoods, and impacts will be identified and used to determine the category of risk Risk response will occur such that risks with higher priorities are addressed first.
+Risks will be identified, categorized, documented, and fixed by the Web Team, but all employees should report any potential risks.
 Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support risk decisions associated with managing supply chain risk.
-The organization has established and implemented the
+The organization has established and implemented the Before outsourcing any service, function, or process a careful strategy must be followed to evaluate the risk and financial implications.
+A full background check is required for any service provider to ensure they have a corresponding security and data privacy program that is compliant with the policies set for in this document.
+Entourage's limited contracts with third-party organizations are all completed with trusted organizations such as Amazon, Fedex, or UPS.
+As such Entourage does not require additional investigation into its partnerships.